oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

     kNumCols                                     // array dimension.
     >;
 ```
-The producer kernel writes `num_passes` units of data into each of the `kNumRows * kNumCols` pipes.
+The producer kernel writes `num_passes` units of data into each `kNumRows * kNumCols` pipes.
 Note that the unrollers' lambdas must capture certain variables from their outer scope.

 ```c++
 h.single_task<ProducerTutorial>([=]() {